-Then spake the High Prophet of Eld of All the gods save One, who is first on Earth of prophets: "O Imbaun! we have all looked upwards in the Hall of Night towards the secret of Things, and ever it was dark, and the Secret faint and in an unknown tongue.
-And now thou knowest what all High Prophets know."
+Then spake the High Prophet of Eld of All the gods save

+One, who is first on Earth of prophets: "O Imbaun! we have all looked upwards in the Hall of Night towards the Secret of Things, and ever it was dark, and the secret faint and in an unknown tongue.
+And know thou knowest what all High Priests know."